world-federation-of-advertisers/cross-media-measurement/docs/gke/correctness-test.md

     Events are generated according to
     [simulator synthetic data specifications](../../src/main/proto/wfa/measurement/api/v2alpha/event_group_metadata/testing/simulator_synthetic_data_spec.proto),
-    consisting of a single `SyntheticPopulationSpec` and a `SyntheticEventGroupSpec` for each `EventGroup`.
-There are default specifications included, but you can replace these with your own after before you apply the K8s Kustomization.
+    consisting of a single `SyntheticPopulationSpec` and a `CartesianSyntheticEventGroupSpecRecipe` for each `EventGroup`.
+There are
+    default specifications included, but you can replace these with your own after before you apply the K8s Kustomization.

 2. BigQuery table